-For movie buffs, you could host a night dedicated to trans stories in the comfort of your own home.
-Fire up Netflix and try to find the best in cinema exploring the trans experience: we can recommend titles such as Sebastián Lelio’s Oscar-winning A Fantastic Woman, Sean Baker’s modern classic Tangerine, Sabine Bernardi’s tragicomedy Romeos and Netflix documentary The Death and Life of Marsha P Johnson.
+For movie buffs, you could host a Zoom night dedicated to trans stories in the comfort of your own home.
+Fire up your favourite streaming service and try to find the best in cinema exploring the trans experience: we can recommend titles such as Sebastián Lelio’s Oscar-winning A Fantastic Woman, Sean Baker’s modern classic Tangerine (Rent for 99p on Amazon Prime), Sabine Bernardi’s tragicomedy Romeos and Netflix documentary The Death and Life of Marsha P Johnson.
 Oh, go on, watch Paris is Burning too for good measure.
 Charge a couple of quid at the door and give the money to Scottish Trans Alliance!

 Do some homework